 Two think tanks are also located on the UCSD campus: the Institute on Global Conflict and Cooperation and the Center for Comparative Immigration Studies.
 The six undergraduate residential colleges have their own housing facilities for students.
 First-year students are guaranteed housing, although they are not required to live on campus.

 There are more than 200 undergraduate degrees.
-The student to faculty ratio is 19 to 1, and only about 35% of classes have fewer than 20 students.
-The most popular majors at UCSD are biology; economics; psychology; political science and government; and communication and media studies.
-There are many opportunities for extracurricular activities on campus, with more than 550 student organizations to participate in.
-UCSD has an active Greek life with 38 chapters on campus.
-About 10% of women belong to a sorority and 10% of men to a fraternity.
+The student to faculty ratio is about 19 to 1, and about 47% of classes have fewer than 20 students.
+The most popular majors at UCSD are engineering; social sciences; biological/life sciences; and mathematics and statistics.
+There are many opportunities for extracurricular activities on campus, with over 600 student organizations.
+UCSD has an active Greek life with 25 fraternities and 21 sororities on campus.
+About 14% of women belong to a sorority and 14% of men to a fraternity.

 The campus also has an aquarium, public museum, and the Large High Performance Outdoor Shake Table, which is one of the nation’s largest facilities to test a structure’s ability to withstand simulated earthquakes.
 A popular annual tradition at UCSD is the Sun God Festival.
 Beginning in 1983, the festival brings students together for concerts, carnival attractions, vendors, and student booths.
 Additionally, the campus is well-known for their International House, which allows around 350 students from over 30 different countries to live together.

 The UCSD mascot is the Triton.
 They compete in 23 sports in Division II of the NCAA.
 Their teams have also won championships in soccer, volleyball, golf, water polo, tennis, softball, swimming, and diving.
 Students interested in attending a campus near the beach with many extracurricular opportunities will enjoy what UCSD has to offer.